pkarwat/trade-service/README.md

 To get to know domain better and document flow, I would do an Event Storming session.

+TODO
+- TimeService as a separate bean to manipulate time in tests
 - public / package scope approach